umasubra/ExcelJsDocumentation/resources/chartAxes.md

 # Chart Axes
-Represents the axes collection in a Chart including categoryAxis, valueAxis and seriesAxis.
+Represents a collection of all Axis objects in a chart including categoryAxis, valueAxis, and seriesAxis.

 ## Properties